UM-UCs-Org/ES-2425-Templates/README.md

 - Project Management.

 So far, contributions are exclusively made by the initial team, but we hope to open them to the community, in all areas and topics:
-- requirements,
-- technologies,
+- Requirements.
-- development,
+- Technologies.
-- experimentation,
+- Development.
-- testing,
+- Testing.
 - etc.

 Please contact us!